Lesson: Visual Effects

 - Create a dancing game with button Actors that flip the Stage

 Warm-Up (5 minutes)1.
-Tell campers that they are going to learn about mirroring effects.
+Tell students that they are going to learn about mirroring effects.

 2. Say, “Yesterday we learned how to use the ‘turn video’ block to turn the camera on or off.
 As we saw yesterday, this block displayed a normal image.”